 After lunch, the flight attendants came by with bottles of water and the cabin lights were dimmed.
-I wasn’t tired yet so I settled in for a couple of movie and dozed off for a bit.
+I wasn’t tired yet so I settled in for a couple of movies and dozed off for a bit.

 In SWISS Business Class, the touchscreen in-flight entertainment (IFE) monitors are fantastic.
 They are bright, clear and crisp and can be viewed even when all the window shades are opened.
 If you want to watch TV in bed, the IFE monitor can be tilted down for a better viewing angle.
 Entertainment-wise, there was a good selection of movies, TV shows, audio entertainment, video games and an airshow to keep you entertained.
 Commercials were played before each selection.

 According to SeatGuru, these SWISS Business Class seats measure 20.5 inches in width and have 60 inches of pitch.
 In bed mode, the seats do recline 180 degrees flat but most people will find them too constricting as your legs go into a small foot well.
 The outside armrests can be lowered to give you some extra shoulder room.
 To lower your armrest, twist the armrest in 45 degrees towards you and then push down.